Black Beauty Pill: What Is the “Russian Doll Drug” and Is It Addictive?

 However, there’s no guarantee a pill sold as a black beauty pill is genuine.
 There are, many counterfeit pills out there, and there’s no way to tell if a pill purchased from a street dealer is what it’s sold as.
 This is why drug abuse is so dangerous – there’s no guarantee of safety or quality.

-Black Beauty Pill: What are Amphetamines?
+Black Beauty Pill: What Are Amphetamines?

 Amphetamines are a class of central nervous system (CNS) stimulant drugs that affect the levels of certain chemicals in the brain, such as dopamine and norepinephrine.
 These chemicals play a role in regulating mood, appetite, and energy levels.